Cameron8325/portfolio-website/README.md

-# Portfolio Example Page
+# Portfolio Page

-This is a basic example page showcasing a portfolio, demonstrating proficiency in HTML, CSS, and JavaScript.
+This page is showcasing a portfolio, demonstrating proficiency in HTML, CSS, and JavaScript.

-## Languages Used

-- HTML: 48.3%
-- CSS: 49.7%
-- JavaScript: 2%

 ## Project Structure